openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 `extensions/load/<FRAMEWORK>/loader.py` files of Model Optimizer.

 .. note::
    Model Optimizer uses a special parser for Caffe models built on top of the `caffe.proto` file.
 In the case of a model loading failure, Model Optimizer throws an error and requests preparation of the parser that can read the model.
-For more information on how to prepare the custom Caffe parser, refer to the :doc:`question #1 <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ#mo-question-1>` in the :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`.
+For more information on how to prepare the custom Caffe parser, refer to the [question #1](@ref mo-question-1) in the :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`.

 The result of a model loading step is a `Graph` object, which can be depicted like in the following example: